Régie des rentes du Québec

 Not locked-in account

-With a few exceptions, the member can receive, at any time, a refund of a part or all of the sums credited to the not locked-in account, even if he or she is still an active member or still employed.
+With a few exceptions, the member can receive, at any time, a refund of all or part of the sums credited to the not locked-in account, even if he or she is still an active member.

 Exceptions for member contributions

-It is possible that member contributions will not be able to be refunded before the member's active membership ends or before he or she turns 55 (whichever comes first).
+It may not be possible to obtain a refund of member contributions until the member's active membership ends or he or she turns 55 (whichever comes first).